-Authorize the Department of Health and Human Services, Division for Behavioral Health, Bureau of Mental Health Services, to amend an existing sole source contract with Antioch University dba Antioch University New England, Vendor #177687 B002, 40 Avon St, Keene, NH 03431, by increasing the Price Limitation by \$7,518.32 from \$146,661.05 to an amount not to exceed \$154,179.37, and extend the Completion Date from June 30, 2018 to November 30, 2018, to provide technical assistance in the development of a new 10-Year Plan for Mental Health Services, to be effective upon date of Governor and Council approval.
-This agreement was originally approved by Governor and Council on September 27, 2017, Item #17.
-100% Federal Funds.
+Authorize the Department of Health and Human Services, Division for Behavioral Health, Bureau of Mental Health Services, to amend an existing sole source contract with Antioch University dba Antioch University New England, Vendor #177687 B002, 40 Avon St, Keene, NH 03431 to continue to provide technical assistance in the development of a new 10-Year Plan for Mental Health Services by increasing the price limitation by \$8,027.63 from \$154,179.37 to an amount not to exceed \$162,207.00, and extending the completion date from November 30, 2018 to January 1, 2019, effective upon the date of approval by the Governor and Executive Council.
+95% Federal Funds, 5% General Funds.